AliSot2000/Picture-Duplicate-Manager/README.md

 ##### File Naming Convention:
-Files are in nothing is selected named like `YYYY-MM-DDTHH-MM-SS_key`.
+Files are in nothing is selected named like `YYYY-MM-DDTHH-MM-SS_key:04[_org_file_name].ext`.

+Convention regarding the existence of Thumbnails and Miniatures.
+Files moved to the `replaced table` are don't need the Display Files and rely on their parent for those files.